fig-x/fig-x-data/ReadMe.md

      "separator": "yyyy"
 }`

-- Otherwise, just copy the paper entry and add one.
+Otherwise, just copy the paper entry and add one.
 Remember to upload the thumbnail to the `publication` folder.
-The aspect ratio of a thumbnail should be 16:9.
-Make sure the resolution is not too small nor too large.
-I've designed the thumbnail to be large to allow for details.
-But make sure it is not too complex.
+A thumbnail's aspect ratio should be 16:9.
+Make sure the resolution is not too small or too large.
+I've designed the thumbnail to be large to allow for fine details, but make sure it is not too complex.

 - Also, remember to add the `paper_id` into the `research.json`.

 Note:

-- The icon of paper award is hardcoded.
-So if there is anything other than Best paper or Honorable mention, we need to add a line in `Publication.js`
+- The icon of a paper award is hardcoded.
+So if there is anything other than Best paper or Honorable mention, we need to add a line in `Publication.js` (`fig-x.github.io`)

 - Please use `<text class = 'figx-name-style'> .. </text>` to indicate lab members.